 27. Use libraries and second-hand books

-Consider switching from buying new books to taking out library books.
-Or get second-hand ones from a charity shop.
+Consider switching from buying new books to taking out library books, or getting second-hand ones from a charity shop or online.

 29. Holiday comparison websites

-30. Free water & taking drinks with you
+30. Free water and taking drinks with you

-How often do you stop at the shop for a can of coke or a bottle of water on a day out?
+How often do you stop at the shop for a can of cola or a bottle of water on a day out?

 You can save loads of money per year by just making a drink yourself in a refillable bottle.
 You’ll have a drink to start out the day, then you can top it up with water later on.
 All for free.
 If you’re not keen on water, you can get these Robinson’s mini squash bottles to pop in a handbag or coat pocket.